 A landscape that embraces UC Merced's time, place and vision

-The landscape designed for the 2020 Project merges the academic mission of the University with the landscape of California's Central Valley to illuminate critical thinking in the 21st century.
-By embracing a thoughtful approach to the campus landscape, the Project aimed to create memorable places for collaborative, interdisciplinary interaction.
+The landscape designed for the 2020 Project merges the academic mission of the University with the landscape of California's Central Valley to support critical thinking in the 21st century.
+By embracing a thoughtful approach, the project creates memorable places for collaborative, interdisciplinary interaction.

 A focus on water conservation

-The landscape design plan for the 2020 Project included an outdoor environment designed for public activity and connectivity with the existing campus using a mixture of drought-tolerant shrubs, landscaped trees, and ground cover.
-The Project’s tree and plant palette and arrangement have been influenced by existing and established campus patterns – but with a focus on water conservation.
-The planting variety and form at the campus entrance are combined with the circulation system to create a welcoming entry experience to the campus.
+The landscape design plan includes an outdoor environment designed for public activity and connectivity with the existing campus, using drought-tolerant shrubs, trees, and ground cover.
+The plant palette and layout reflect established campus patterns while emphasizing water conservation.
+Plant variety and circulation paths work together to create a welcoming campus entry experience.

 Places for people

-Along the residential corridor, Academic Walk continues the strategy of a dry open ground plane.
-It is punctuated by long linear islands and seating that has been integrated with planters to collect surface stormwater runoff.
+Along the residential corridor, Academic Walk continues the strategy of a dry open ground plane, with linear planting areas and integrated seating designed to collect stormwater runoff.

-The existing Little Lake has been reconfigured into a much more sustainable system featuring native riparian plants.
-Several pathways provide access down to the lake and a perimeter walk around the lake ties into the larger campus circulation system.
+The existing Little Lake has been reconfigured into a more sustainable system featuring native riparian plants.
+Pathways provide access to the lake, and a perimeter walk connects to the broader campus circulation system.